mozilla/learning-networks/clubs/events-women-girls-guide/content.md

 These triggers can result in individuals:

 * Blaming themselves, outsiders or each other
-* Frustrated over identify including sexual preference, gender, culture etc.
+* Frustration over identity including sexual preference, gender, culture etc.
 * Becoming embarrassed or uncomfortable and not participating
 * Feeling overwhelmed by the reaction of others in the room
 * Feeling unsupported or isolated because of comments made